Do you ever find yourself listening to your inner critic gremlin beating down your self-worth and self-esteem?

 Spread some love to yourself.
 Accept your weaknesses and at the same time celebrate your strengths.
 Rather than be in a constant mode of continual comparison and self-criticism, be open to the imperfections of your humanity and with self-compassion you will have the capacity to change.

 I believe passionately in Kristin Neff’s work.
 The links below are affiliate links where I may earn money.
-I hope that if buy the book you will use these links to help support more work from New Habit Mindset.

 Self-Compassion: The Proven Power of Being Kind to Yourself by Kristin Neff